 Historically, justices of the peace were considered ex officio notaries public; that is, a JP had notarial powers by virtue of holding the JP office.
-24 V.S.A. § 441(b) (repealed effective July 1, 2019).
+24 V.S.A. § 441(b) (repealed as of2019).
 Despite having ex officio status, JPs were required to file an application, which included the notary's oath, with their county clerk before undertaking any notarial duties.
-24 V.S.A. § 442 (repealed effective July 1, 2019).
+24 V.S.A. § 442 (repealed as of 2019).

 In 2018, the Vermont Legislature enacted legislation to modernize regulation of notaries public.
 2018 Acts and Resolves No. 160.
 Under the new law, JPs who wish to perform notarial acts must file an application and oath of office with the Secretary of State's Office of Professional Regulation.
 26 V.S.A. § 5341.
-(Existing notary public commissions received by county clerks before December 1, 2018 remain in effect until February 10, 2019.)
 The application fee is waived for justices of the peace.
 26 V.S.A. § 5305(c).
 As in the past, all justices of the peace must file an application and oath of office before exercising any notarial powers.

-Effective July 1, 2019, the new law sets standards for notarial acts and for notarial professional conduct.
-Beginning in 2021, applicants will need to pass a basic examination, and renewing applicants are required to complete two hours of continuing education every two years.
+The new law set standards for notarial acts and for notarial professional conduct.
+Since 2021, applicants have needed to pass a basic examination, and renewing applicants are required to complete two hours of continuing education every two years.